Dynamic mapping from static labels: remote sensing dynamic sample generation with temporal-spectral embedding: TasGen

 Specifically, for each sample $\mathbf{x} \in \mathbb{R}^{C \times T}$, the HTS-VAE provides its compressed spectral and temporal representations $\mathbf{e}_s$ and $\mathbf{e}_t$.
 These embeddings, enriched by temporal context and denoised by reconstruction, are concatenated or fused as the feature vector for each time point $t$: $\mathbf{f}_t = \text{Fuse}(\mathbf{e}_{s_t}, \mathbf{e}_{t_t}), \ \text{for } t = 1, \dots, T$.
 These features $\{\mathbf{f}_t\}$ serve as inputs to a classifier $\mathcal{C}$, which is trained to output the predicted class label $\hat{y}_t$: $\hat{y}_t = \mathcal{C}(\mathbf{f}_t).$ To supervise this classifier, we use the stable label $y_0$ from the known timestamp $t_0$ as the reference class.
 During training, we assume that all time steps that are not identified as anomalous inherit the same label $y_0$, and only the anomalous time steps require prediction.
 This semi-supervised setup avoids overfitting and propagates meaningful class transitions only when justified by the anomaly signals.
 For time steps identified as “normal,” the sample keeps its original label $y_t$.
 For time steps flagged as anomalous and attributed to meaningful changes, the classifier $\mathcal{C}$ is used to infer their new label $\hat{y}_t$.

 Based on this, we successfully achieve "Static to Dynamic": Generating dynamic samples only using existing static annotations.
-The re-labeled sequences construct a dynamic sample pool, supporting downstream temporal modeling and dynamic land monitoring tasks such as dynamic land cover mapping and wetland mapping.
+The re-labeled sequences construct a dynamic sample pool, supporting temporal modeling and dynamic land monitoring (i.e., dynamic land cover mapping and wetland mapping).

-\section{Study Area and Material}
+\section{Study area and material}